University of North Carolina at Chapel Hill, J.D., with highest honors, 2016; Order of the Coif; Editor-in-Chief, North

 University of North Carolina at Chapel Hill, B.A., with highest distinction, 2013; Phi Beta Kappa

 Travis maintains an active pro bono practice focused primarily on appellate work.
-She has represented the Lawyers' Committee for Civil Rights Under Law as amicus curiae before the U.S. Supreme Court, as well as the North Carolina Guardian ad Litem in an appeal before the North Carolina Court of Appeals, as well as assisted in the representation of an indigent criminal defendant in an appeal before the Supreme Court of North Carolina.
+She has represented the Lawyers' Committee for Civil Rights Under Law as amicus curiae before the U.S. Supreme Court, as well as the North Carolina Guardian ad Litem in an appeal before the North Carolina Court of Appeals.
+Travis has also assisted in the representation of an indigent criminal defendant in an appeal before the Supreme Court of North Carolina.